-Students who are part of a vampire club called The Fangtastics at Central High School post vampirerelated content on the student wall of their's school's official Facebook page.
+Students who are part of a vampire club called The Fangtastics at Central High School post vampirerelated content on the student wall of their's school's official FaceBook page.
 When the principal decides not to recognize The Fangtastics as a legitimate school club because she believes it endorses dangerous cult activity, a student posts a critical satire about the decision on the student wall.
-The principal makes the students remove the content, claiming all the students violated school policies by posting content that threatened a safe and efficient learning environment.
-The students claim their First Amendment rights were violated and sue the principal and the school district in federal court.
+The student administrator of the wall does not remove the satire or student postings about the club.
+The principal makes the students remove the content, claiming that all the students violated school policies by posting content that threatened a safe and efficient learning environment.
+The students claim that their First Amendment rights were violated and sue the principal and the school district in federal court.